l-reginamh/l-reginamh/README.md

 Developer based in Malaysia.
 </h2>

-- 📚 I’m currently learning Java Spring and Hibernate and also ReactJS
+- 📚 I’m currently learning Java Spring and also ReactJS

 ### Skills: